 At a Glance

-- Tasks: Lead environmental impact assessments for a major nuclear project in the UK.
+- Tasks: Lead environmental assessments for a major nuclear project, ensuring compliance and protection standards.

 - Company: Join a global leader in the nuclear power industry, shaping the future of energy.

-- Why this job: Be part of a vital project with significant social impact and regulatory importance.
+- Why this job: Be part of a cutting-edge project that prioritises environmental sustainability and regulatory excellence.

 Location: Southwest England